top of page

 SYNOPSIS

-Myra, mid-forties, juggles caring for her mother Emunah, who has Alzheimer's, with a burgeoning career at a real estate development firm.
-When Emunah no longer recognizes her and almost burns down their house, Myra is forced to make the difficult decision to place her in a nursing home.
+MYRA ROSEN, mid-forties, juggles caring for her mother EMUNAH ROSEN, who has Alzheimer's, with a burgeoning career at a real estate development firm.
+When Emunah no longer recognizes her and attacks their neighbor, Myra is forced to make the difficult decision to place her in a nursing home.

 Feeling guilty, Myra gives her mother a cell phone to call her in case of an emergency.
-Instead, with Passover approaching, Emunah uses the phone to call Myra again and again, begging for flour so she can make matzah for her daughter.
+Instead, believing Passover is approaching, Emunah uses the phone to call Myra again and again, begging for flour so she can make matzah for her daughter.

 At the office, Myra’s firm is working with the state to seize local properties – including a synagogue - through eminent domain to develop luxury condos.
-As Myra works to vacate the buildings, she meets a local rabbi who is determined to save her synagogue via historical designation.
+As Myra works to vacate the buildings, she meets a local rabbi (RABBI ANGELA) who is determined to save her synagogue by filing a demolition delay order.

-When Myra researches the synagogue’s background, she finds the rabbi’s case has merit – the synagogue has historical significance.
-Myra approaches her boss Daryn, a man with questionable ethics, and discovers a conspiracy to bury the synagogue’s petition that goes as high as the state planning commissioner.
+When Myra researches the synagogue’s background, she finds the rabbi’s case has merit – the synagogue was the first temple designed by Jewish Architect, Percival Goodman.
+Myra approaches her boss DARYN SANGO, a man with questionable ethics, and discovers a conspiracy to bury the synagogue’s petition that goes as high as the state planning commissioner.

 In the meantime, Myra tries everything she can think of to spark her mother’s memory, books, photos, food – nothing works.
 In despair, she confides in the rabbi who encourages her to spend time with her mother and “have faith.”
 Doubtful, Myra ignores the rabbi’s suggestion and throws herself into her work, only to be interrupted time and time again by her mother’s calls for flour.